Leadership change is not the risk. It is what leadership change reveals.

 Portfolio Standard

-- Transition risk is measured during onboarding and monitored during the hold
+- Transition risk is measured at onboarding and monitored through the hold

 - Operating partners have data on where vulnerability concentrates across the fund

-- Standardized diagnostic runs across all portcos on a defined cadence
+- Standardized diagnostic runs across all portfolio companies on a defined cadence

-- Transition readiness gaps are closed before the transition happens
+- Readiness gaps are closed before the transition happens

 - Leadership changes proceed with continuity plans already in place